vpidev/t-sql-styleguide/README.md

 ###### [Style [S046](#style-s046)]

 - use a common structure for phone, email, address data
-    - All entities requring a phone number will share the same table
+    - All entities requiring a phone number will share the same table

 *Why?* DRY - Do Not Repeat yourself.